Hertizch/HrtzCraft/README.md

 # HrtzCraft
-A Minecraft server wrapper built for Spigot
+A design-oriented Minecraft server wrapper built for Spigot